How long will I stay in the hospital?

 What is the lifespan of a knee replacement?

 All implants have a life expectancy that depends on several factors including the patient’s weight, activity level, quality of bone stock and compliance with the surgeon’s orders.
 Proper implant alignment and state of the art materials also contribute to a replaced joint's longevity.
-Today's total knee replacements have a 90-95% chance to last 10 years and a 80-85% chance to last 20 years.
+With moder bearing materials, a 20-30 year implant life is probable.

 Do you use metal on metal implants?